matloff/fastStat/README.md

   and use the result to predict the remaining data.
 In this way, choose among competing models.

+# Lesson NOWORRY:  Predictive Modeling -- Ignoring Overfitting

-* We can overfit and not worry about it.
+Some people take a very different point of view: In some settings, we can overfit and not worry about it.
 A common claim is "ML models drastically overfit, yet predict new cases very well."

-This is midleading, in my opinion.
+This is misleading, in my opinion.
 In the celebrated ML successes, the misclasification rate is very small, even without hyperparameter tuning.
-In the SVM sense, this means that the two classes are almost completely separable after transformation of X.  Thus many straight lines or hyperplanes can do the separation, which means that back in the original X space, there are many separating curves, including some of very high complexity.
+In the SVM sense, this means that the two classes are almost completely separable after transformation of X.  Thus **many different straight lines or hyperplanes can achieveo the separation,** which means that back in the original X space, there are many separating curves, including some of very high complexity.
 In other words, due to the separability of the data, we can get away with overfitting.

 Here is an example, using a famous image recognition dataset (generated by code available [here](https://jlmelville.github.io/uwot/metric-learning.html):

 ![alt text](UMAPFMNIST.png)

+There are 10 classes, each shown in a different color.
+Here the SNE method (think of it as a nonlinear PCA) was applied for dimension reduction, dimension 2 here.
+There are some isolated points here and there, but almost all the data is separated into 10 "islands."
+Between any 2 islands, there are tons of high-dimensonal curves, say high-degree polynomials, that one can fit to separate them.
+So we see that overfitting is just not an issue, even with high-degree polynomials.

-## LICENSING
+# LICENSING

 The document is covered by a
 [Creative Commons](http://creativecommons.org/licenses/by-nd/3.0/us/) license,